LiOS-org/Tech-Informal/src/blog/2025-06-06-custom-roms-explained-past-present-future.md

 ---
 title: "Custom ROMs Explained: Past, Present & Future"
 description: Custom ROMs has been a great part of the Android Community.
-In this blog I have explained it's past present and the past of Lineage OS
+In this blog I have explained it's past present and the future of Lineage OS
 author: MD Saifullah
 date: 2024-05-24T00:00:00.000Z
 featured_image: /assets/images/oig2.jpg